ShayHall/shayhall.gihub.io/tutorial-week-5.md

 # Finding your path

+### Part 1: Getting your bearings

-In this tutorial, I will help you understand the importance of knowing where you are in your directory, how to navigate through your relative paths, and how that can be utilized for `npm scripts`, `bower scripts`, installs and navigating the command line without leaving home base.
+In this tutorial, I will help you understand the importance of knowing where you are in your directory.

-### Getting your bearings
 To begin with we will start from the beginning.
 Right now my terminal shows this:
 ```
 cathyhall at MacBook-Air in ~/Desktop/TIY/shayhall.github.io (journal-week-5)
 $